Single Mine Origin Gold

 As a result, we’re delighted to say Single Mine Origin gold is the only gold being used in new Boodles jewellery.
 As a customer, this puts you in the unique position of knowing exactly where the gold you wear has come from.
 Our partnership is supporting eight local schools, and creating opportunities for education and employment in rural African communities.

-All Single Mine Origin pieces will be linked to a special QR code enabling you to find out more about the source of your gold and the good it is doing.
+All Single Mine Origin pieces are also linked to a special QR code enabling you to find out more about the source of your gold and the good it is doing.
 We hope you’ll take a moment to explore some of these positive stories yourself.
 We believe this is just the beginning – but it’s a journey were excited to take.